cspr-rad/kairos-spec/src/spec.typ

 == APIs

-The following sections describe the APIs of the previously described components.
+The following section proposes a possible API of the previously described components.

+=== CLI

+#table(
+  columns: (auto, auto, auto, auto), [Name],[Arguments],[Return Value],[Description], [getAccount],[accountId: AccountID],[balance: UnsignedINT],[Returns a user's L2 account balance.
+The `UnsignedINT` type should to be a type that allows for safe money computations], [transfer],[sender: AccountID, recipient: AccountID, amount: UnsignedINT, nonce: Nonce, keyPair: KeyPair],[transferId: TransferID],[Creates, signs and submits a L2 transfer to the L2 node], [getTransfer],[transferId: TransferID],[transfer: TransferState],[Returns the status of a given transfer: Cancelled, ZKP in progress, batch proof in progress, or "posted on L1 with blockhash X"], [deposit],[depositor: AccountID, amount: UnsignedINT, keyPair: KeyPair],[transaction: Transaction],[Creates a L1 deposit transacion, by asking the L2 node to create an according L1 transaction for us, signing it on the client side and then submitting it to L1 through the L2 node], [withdraw],[withdrawer: AccountID, amount: UnsignedINT, keyPair: KeyPair],[transaction: Transaction],[Creates a L1 withdraw transacion, by asking the L2 node to create an according L1 transaction for us, signing it on the client side and then submitting it to L1 through the L2 node], [verify],[proof: Proof, publicInputs: PublicInputs],[result: VerifyResult],[Returns whether a proof is legitimate or not] )

 === L2 Node <l2-node-api>
 #table(
-  columns: (auto, auto),
-  [Endpoint],[Description],
-  [`GET /counter`], [Kairos counter, see @glossary], [`GET /accounts/:accountID`], [Returns a single user's L2 account balance], [`POST /transfer`], [Takes an L2 transfer in JSON format, and returns a TxID], [`GET /transfer/:TxID`], [Returns the status of a given transfer: Cancelled, ZKP in progress, batch proof in progress, or "posted on L1 with blockhash X"], [`GET /deposit`], [Takes a JSON request for an L1 deposit and calculates the new Merkle root and accompanying data needed to verify the new Merkle root, see @glossary], [`GET /withdraw`], [Takes a JSON request for an L1 withdrawal and calculates the new Merkle root and accompanying data needed to verify the new Merkle root]
+  columns: (auto, auto, auto, auto), [Name],[Arguments],[Return Value],[Description], [getAccount],[accountId: AccountID],[balance: UnsignedINT],[Returns a user's L2 account balance.
+The `UnsignedINT` type should to be a type that allows for safe money computations], [transfer],[sender: AccountID, recipient: AccountID, amount: UnsignedINT, nonce: Nonce, signature: Signature, senderPubKey: PubKey],[transferId: TransferID],[Schedules an L2 transfer, and returns a TxID], [getTransfer],[transferId: TransferID],[transfer: TransferState],[Returns the status of a given transfer: Cancelled, ZKP in progress, batch proof in progress, or "posted on L1 with blockhash X"], [deposit],[depositor: AccountID, amount: UnsignedINT],[transaction: Transaction],[Creates a L1 deposit transacion containing an according Merkle tree root update and accompanying metadata needed to verify it, based on the depositor's account ID and the amount.
+The returned transaction is a L1 transaction that has to be signed by the depositor.], [withdraw],[withdrawer: AccountID, amount: UnsignedINT],[transaction: Transaction],[Creates a L1 withdraw transacion containing an according Merkle tree root update and accompanying metadata needed to verify it, based on the withdrawer's account ID and the amount.
+The returned transaction is a L1 transaction that has to be signed by the withdrawer.], [submitTransaction],[signedTransaction: SignedTransaction],[submitResult: SubmitResult],[Forwards a signed L1 transaction and submits it to the L1 for execution.], [verify],[proof: Proof, publicInputs: PublicInputs],[result: VerifyResult],[Returns whether a proof is legitimate or not] )
-)

-=== Kairos State/ Verifier Contract <contracts-api>
+=== L1 State/ Verifier Contract <contracts-api>

 #table(
   columns: (auto, auto),